OddOneOut/bwp-minify/readme.txt

     * Changed Minify strings' default length to `10` to avoid errors on certain servers.
 Users are encouraged to increase/decrease the length when needed, or enable Pretty Minify String instead.
     * Disable `Minify bloginfo()` setting by default.
 Modern themes should always use the enqueue system for any stylesheet.
     * `admin-bar`, `jquery-core`, and `jquery-migrate` are now ignored by default.
     * `admin-bar` and `dashicon` are now ignored by default
     * Changed default cache age to 1 day instead of 2 hours.
+    * Users can now use `BWP_MINIFY_CACHE_DIR` and `BWP_MINIFY_MIN_PATH` constants to override the Cache Directory and Min Path setting in admin.
+This can become useful when mirroring a site.
     * Other minor enhancements.
 * **Misc**
     * Added a Serbo-Croatian translation - Thanks to Borisa Djuraskovic!